fizyr/dr_param/README.md

 It's also possible to perform some pre-processing when loading the file.
 For that, we can use `dr::preprocessYamlFile` and friends from `yaml_preprocess.hpp`.
-The preprocessing adds two two features to the YAML tree: it allows you to include other YAML files, and it can perform parameter expansion in string values.
+The preprocessing adds two features to the YAML tree: it allows you to include other YAML files, and it can perform parameter expansion in string values.